5and5/BO2-Remix/README.md

 * Plane automatically refills
 * Set key to always spawn next to the cafeteria
 * Sniper trap buffed
-* Double tap zone changes
+* Opening double tap door does not cause zombies to spawn upstairs

 #### Weapons
 * Blundergats damage no longer falls off